junjypark/CLEAN/README.md

 <div id='id-cleanglm'/>

-### CLEAN for GLM (test for the grand mean, test for a difference, general linear model)
+### CLEAN for GLM (test for the grand mean, test for group differences, general linear model)

 Fitting CLEAN consists of three major steps.